-- Edibility -3 – leaves raw or cooked like spinach, seeds eaten green or toasted and ground once dried out
+- Edibility -3/5 – leaves and stems raw, or cooked like spinach, seeds eaten green or toasted and ground once dried

 - Identification -3/5 – quite distinctive, but as a member of the carrot/apiaceae family it has toxic relatives, so take care to properly tune into it.
 See here for more information: Know Your Carrots!